rvan-mee/minitalk/README.md

 # minitalk
-A project which aims to communicate between 2 proccesses using the signals SIGUSR1 and SIGUSR2.
+A project which aims to communicate between 2 processes using the signals SIGUSR1 and SIGUSR2.